 The standard clips included in the Alien Gear Cloak Tuck 3.0 IWB Holster are molded plastic.
 These clips hook nearly as well as “J” clips.
 In 4 months the holster did not become unhooked even once.
 Steel clips are also available.

 This Alien Gear Cloak Tuck 3.0 IWB Holster is designed for inside the waistband carry on strong side.
 I would not carry the holster at the small of my back or appendix.
 I typically carry my firearm at 2 o’clock to 3:30, although I did test the holster for comfort at 3:30 and 4:30.
 If you are left-handed the holster would fit in the area of 7:30 to 10:30.
 (Your belly button is considered 12 o’clock and your spine is 6 o’clock).

 - Neoprene pad requires no break-in period and is very comfortable against your body.

 - Kydex shell completely covered the trigger guard (Sig Sauer p320 model), which is an absolute must for any holster.

 - Neoprene pad doesn’t breathe as well as leather and can feel wet on hot days.

 - Scuffs will occur to the holster backing after some time, from removal and re-holstering of the pistol.

-On a scale of 1 to 5, with 5 bring purchase and 1 being don’t purchase; I would rate this holster as a 4 for anyone looking for a hybrid holster.
+On a scale of 1 to 5, with 5 bring purchase and 1 being don’t purchase; I would rate this holster as a 4 for anyone looking for an entry-level hybrid holster.

 Note: Some Photos taken from the Alien Gear website…